An analytical Model which Determines the Apparent T1 for Modified Look-Locker Inversion Recovery (MOLLI) -- Analysis of the Longitudinal Relaxation under the Influence of Discontinuous Balanced and Spoiled Gradient Echo Readouts: Introduction

 \section{Introduction}

 Many nuclear magnetic resonance imaging techniques depend on periodic perturbative readouts of nuclear magnetization, the dynamics of which otherwise would be solely determined by thermodynamic forces driving it towards equilibrium.
-Prominent examples of periodic perturbations of relaxation processes are the repetitive application of - spoiled gradient echo sequences in order to determine quickly $T_1$ (Snapshot Flash) \cite{Deichmann1992} - or balanced steady state free precession sequences (bSSFP) \cite{Scheffler2003}.
-Recently characterization of myocardial pathology by fast determination of $T_1$ by modified Look-Locker-Inversion Recovery (MOLLI) techniques \cite{Messroghli2004} and its modifications (e.g. \cite{Piechnik2010}) has shifted into the focus of interest in cardiac MRI.
-MOLLI differs from the aforementioned examples as the periodic perturbation acts on two time scales.
-Periods of free longitudinal relaxation, the length of which are determined by the heart beat cycle length $T_{RR}$, are interrupted by readout imaging modules, in which the balanced or spoiled gradient echoes are repeated with the much smaller repetition time $T_R$ .
-Of course it would be of paramount interest to relate this complex driven relaxation process with its apparent relaxation time $T_{1,Molli}^*$ to the sequence parameters, and the tissue parameters $T_1$ and $T_2$.
-This dependence, which to our knowledge is still unknown, will be derived in this note.
+Prominent examples of periodic perturbations of relaxation processes are the repetitive application of - spoiled gradient echo sequences in order to determine quickly $T_1$ (Snapshot Flash) \cite{Deichmann1992} -- or balanced steady state free precession sequences (bSSFP) \cite{Scheffler2003}.
+Recently characterization of myocardial pathology and function by fast determination of $T_1$ by Modified Look-Locker-Inversion Recovery techniques with balanced gradient echo readouts, i.e. classical MOLLI \cite{Messroghli2004} and its modifications, e.g. see Ref.~\cite{Piechnik2010}, as well as spoiled gradient echo readouts \cite{Gensler2015, Campbell2013} has shifted into the focus of interest in cardiac MRI.
+The MOLLI-techniques with either readouts differ from the aforementioned examples as the periodic perturbation acts on two time scales.
+Periods of free longitudinal relaxation, the length of which are determined by the heart beat cycle length $\TRR$, are interrupted by readout imaging modules, in which the balanced or spoiled gradient echoes are repeated with the much smaller repetition time $\TR$.
+Of course it would be of paramount interest to relate this complex driven relaxation process with its apparent relaxation time $T_1^*$ to the sequence parameters, and the tissue parameters $T_1$ and $T_2$.
+This dependence, which to our knowledge is still unknown, will be derived in this manuscript.